The Nude Art Model by Daniel Peters

 After working almost three years as an art model, I have found the best way to get work is from word of mouth from other artists and teachers that you have worked with.
 For me, the majority of my work has come from this method.

 The keys to getting word of mouth referrals, there are several that I have found that get you back for more work.
 The most important is to show up when hired and on time.
 This alone will probably get you more work from the artists and most importantly, referrals to others in the art world.
 The other major aspect is to be creative and know how to pose.
-The best way to learn is to either visit your local library or go online and look for publications on art modeling.
+The best way to learn is to either visit your local library or go online and look for publications on art modelling.
 There are also a few great books with actual nude models in all kinds of poses, a great source for ideas on poses.
-Also the best way to break into art modeling is being a back-up model.
+Also the best way to break into art modelling is being a back-up model.
 Like every job, people always have things happen to them in their daily life, and have to cancel a job last minute.
 I always accepted last minute work.
-It was yet another way to get yourself out there in the art modeling world.
+It was yet another way to get yourself out there in the art modelling world.

 Be creative with your poses

 I have found that the best way to pose for an art group or artist is to actually talk to them prior to the session to see what they have planned.
 It will give you time to look for poses that will help with the session at hand.
 Some teachers, and I have found this most common in College school classes, pretty much leave it up to the model to come up with a pose.
-You also have to see the space that you will be modeling in.
+You also have to see the space that you will be modelling in.
 Some platforms are tall and some are actually are on the floor.
 A good model will know if a standing pose is better than a seated pose or reclining pose, depending on what kind of stand is in a given room.
 I am rather tall so if a platform is tall, I tend to do seated or reclining poses.
 The instructor or artists will understand.

 If gestures are to be done, be creative with these poses.
 Action poses are great for these short drawings.
-Some examples are throwing a ball, running in place, kneeling, crouching and generally things you know you can’t hold for a long period of time.
+Some examples are throwing a ball, running in place, kneeling, crouching and generally things you know you can't hold for a long period of time.
 Also, be aware these poses put your body in some unnatural positions and will expose your most private body parts.
 But as I have found out, these poses can be very interesting to draw.
-If you are self conscious at all about exposing every detail of your body, nude art modeling may not be for you.
+If you are self conscious at all about exposing every detail of your body, nude art modelling may not be for you.